wavesplatform/waves-lessons/web3.md

 3. When apps request something, the user sees it and can approve or reject it.
 4. If he approves it, the transaction goes to the blockchain network.

 Well, let’s summarize this lesson and the most important things we’ve learned.
-We we’ve talked about the Web’s evolution, about Web 1, 2 and 3 and their differences.
+We’ve talked about the Web’s evolution, about Web 1, 2 and 3 and their differences.
 We can describe Web3 as a fully decentralized web with new models of interaction for users, based on trustless infrastructure.
 We also talked about digital signatures and how they affect user experience with Web3 services.
 In the next lessons, we will start exploring the technical aspects of Web3: decentralization, blockchains and their consensus algorithms.